From complex microstructures

 Micro-actuators

-How much force does your MEMS or piezoelectric actuator really generate?
-Models give an estimate — experimental validation requires a direct force measurement, in the µN-to-mN range, at the right contact point.
+How much force does your MEMS or actuator really generate?
+Models give an estimate — experimental validation requires a direct force measurement, at the right contact point.

-The sensor is positioned in contact with the actuator and measures the generated force as a function of command, displacement or time.
+The sensor is positioned in contact with the actuator and measures the generated force as a function of command, displacement and time.

 Measured outputs